How Many Ounces is 0.8 lbs? A complete walkthrough to Weight Conversions

 Q: Can I convert ounces to pounds?

 A: Absolutely!
-To convert ounces to pounds, simply divide the number of ounces by 16.
-For instance, 32 oz / 16 oz/lb = 2 lbs.
+Worth adding: to convert ounces to pounds, simply divide the number of ounces by 16.
+To give you an idea, 32 oz / 16 oz/lb = 2 lbs.

 Q: What about other weight units like kilograms and grams?